autorope/donkeydocs/docs/guide/robot_sbc/setup_jetson_nano.md

 ## Step 1: Flash Operating System

-Visit the official [Nvidia Jetson Nano Getting Started Guide](https://developer.nvidia.com/embedded/learn/get-started-jetson-nano-devkit#prepare).
+Visit the official [Nvidia Jetson Nano Getting Started Guide](https://developer.nvidia.com/embedded/learn/get-started-jetson-nano-devkit#prepare) or [Nvidia Xavier NX Getting Started Guide](https://developer.nvidia.com/embedded/learn/get-started-jetson-xavier-nx-devkit).
 Work through the __Prepare for Setup__, __Writing Image to the microSD Card__, and __Setup and First Boot__ instructions, then return here.

 Once you're done with the setup, ssh into your vehicle.
 Use the the terminal for Ubuntu or Mac.
 [Putty](https://www.chiark.greenend.org.uk/~sgtatham/putty/latest.html) for windows.